effekt-community/Toki-Pona-Translator/README.md

 ## Will-not-have

-- Full translation between english and toki pona, since english grammar is to complex to be translated using simple algorithms or be expressed in toki pona
+- Full translation between english and toki pona, since english grammar is to complex to be translated using simple algorithms or to be expressed in toki pona

 ## Effects and handlers